 This is a “choose your own adventure” kind of hike.
 It can range from 3-7 miles depending on how many points of interest you include.

-Day 7: General Grant and Big Trees Trail
+Day 7: General Sherman and Big Trees Trail

-General Grant is the world’s largest tree by volume and it’s hard to imagine the magnitude of that until you see it yourself.
+General Sherman is the world’s largest tree by volume and it’s hard to imagine the magnitude of that until you see it yourself.